terrestris/shogun-docker/README.md

 You can test whether the Keycloak application started by visiting the URL `https://localhost/auth/`.

+If you want to use a custom `application.yml` you can achieve this by enabling the volume mount for `shogun-boot` here: [docker-compose-dev.yml](docker-compose-dev.yml#L37).

+You also need to modify https://github.com/terrestris/shogun/blob/main/shogun-boot/Dockerfile#L29

 ### Import the initial Keycloak data

 See section [Keycloak Import](#import).